-Reflections on my role as a teacher
+Reflections on my role as a teacher - the importance of:

-I recognised the importance of the following:

-- Continuous assessment. - Recording observations - Asking relevant questions to support children's thinking - Guiding children in taking turns, listening to each other and giving others a chance to speak - Keeping focus children in mind (listening, working with them, recording what they say/do

-• Developing the children's scientific thinking skills e.g. questioning, helping them to make connections with the task and resources.
+- Continuous assessment. - Recording observations • - Asking relevant questions to support children's thinking - Guiding in taking turns, listening to each other and giving others a chance to speak . - Keeping focus children in mind (listening, working with them, recording what they say/do • - Developing the children's scientific thinking skills e.g. questions, helping them to make connections with the task and resources to use the things.